What does this measure?

-There has been little change in the composition of household types in Dutchess County between 2000 and 2010-14.
+There has been little change in the composition of household types in Dutchess County between 2000 and 2011-15.
 Married couples without children continued to be the most common type of household, making up 30% of total households, similar to the region and state (excluding NYC) figures (29%) and above the nation (27%).
-Married couples with children and people living alone were the next most frequent types, each making up about a quarter of households in the county.
+Married couples with children and people living alone were the next most frequent types, at 22% and 27%.
 Single individuals living with children made up 8% of households.

 Notes about the data